Many Employers Are Using Tools To Monitor Their Staff's Web-browsing Patterns, Keystrokes, Social Media Posts - Slashdot

 Put some tape over the webcam.
 Or if they mean some Internet of Shit camera on the wall then a few choice google searches will probably reveal its burnt-into- firmaware root password.

 Bull pucky.
 Of course he's going to say that.
 He's the one trying to sell his product.
-And what employee
+And what employee is going to be honest and say "You're being a complete and utter dick for using this product." when they don't have their next gig already lined up?

+If I'm a freelancer and find out I'm going to be subject to measurement by keystrokes and random photographs then there's no way I'm taking that job.
+And I'll make sure to tell every other freelancer I know that this company is a bunch of controlling jerkwads.

+I have no issue with the company I work for monitoring and limiting internet access, keeping my company email on their server, etc. That's their right and their systems.
+But this is beyond the pale.
+Some random algorithm is telling my employer how 'productive' I am.

 They are watching?
 (Score:2)